alephium/voting-tutorial/docs/Voting Application on Alephium.md

 }
 ```

-Great!
-Now right-click on the web page and select `inspect`.
-Open the browser console and only then click on the `Create contract`.
+Let's deploy your contract!
+Right-click on the web page and select `inspect`.
+Open the browser console and only then click on the `Create contract` button.
 You will see the API calls to your local node and the link to your pending transaction on the testnet explorer.
 Open the link in a new browser tab and wait for the transaction to be confirmed.

 ## Retrieve state
 Now let's implement the function `showState`.
 Import the contract state fields data types and the `hexStringToStr` function.

 ```tsx
 import { createContract, initialContractState, hexStringToStr } from './util/voting'
 import { Address, Bool, ByteVec, U256, TxResult } from 'alephium-js/dist/api/api-alephium'
 ```

 Then implement the function in order to fetch the contract state, extract the fields and displays them:

 ```tsx
 const showState = async (contractDeploymentId: string) => {
   const state = await client.getContractState(contractDeploymentId)